incoming webhooks

 List selector in which to subscribe the subscriber

 This is necessary because each list has different fields that define its subscribers.
-These fields (apart from those of the operation) also have to be mapped during the configuration of the webhook incoming, to know in which specific node of the received JSON the information of each field can be located.
-Thus, you will be able to observe that when you choose a different list, the fields available in the Field Mapping section are updated, adding the fields of the list.
+These fields (apart from those of the operation) also have to be mapped during the configuration of the input webhook, to know in which specific node of the received JSON the information of each field can be located. .

 Example fields to map from a specific list